Elections

 Where Optical Scan Voting is Used

-The voter shall fill in the oval or connect the arrow next to the name of the candidate of their choice for each office for which they intend to vote.
-To vote for a person whose name does not appear on the ballot, the voter shall write in the name of the person of their choice in the space provided for a write-in vote and fill in the oval or connect the arrow next to the write-in line.
-On referendum questions, the voter shall fill in the oval or connect the arrow next to "yes" if in favor of the question, or the voter shall fill in the oval or connect the arrow next to "no" if opposed to the question.
+Within the party of their choice, the voter shall fill in the oval next to the name of the candidate of their choice for each office for which they intend to vote.
+To vote for a person whose name does not appear on the ballot, the voter shall write in the name of the person of their choice in the space provided for a write-in vote and fill in the oval next to the write-in line.

 After Voting the Ballot